 “We’ve been designing custom PCBs for all of our designs using Altium Designer,” Knauff explains, “These servers communicate with private and government networks, sending a wealth of data from our custom tracker applications.”

 Two recent projects harnessing SODAQ’s hardware and servers include sensor technology for sniffer bikes—smart bikes that measure air quality along the rider’s travel route—and solar-powered ear tags used by farmers in Australia to track cattle migration across thousand-plus mile open spaces.

 “With hardware and embedded software designs, we needed a way to design special servers requiring multiple component parts.
-With Altium Designer and Concord Pro on the cloud-based Altium 365 platform, our mechanical engineers can comment, view projects and the Bill of Materials in real-time with our electrical engineers.”
+With Altium Designer and the cloud-based Altium 365 platform, our mechanical engineers can comment, view projects and the Bill of Materials in real-time with our electrical engineers.”